De Wadden: Arklow Years (1922–1961)

 The ship had seven captains during the period of Richard Hall's ownership.
 The first, named Edward Hall, was Richard's brother, whose career at sea ended after falling between the ship and a quay, being severely injured in the event.
 Her second captain, a man named William Kearon, commanded the ship for five years in the 1920s.
 He died when a vessel he was commanding during WWII was torpedoed and sunk.
-Captain George Kearon, a first cousin to William, would follow as captain of De Wadden, serving until 1932.
-The Kearon family was plagued by tragedy, having lost two cousins at sea in WWI, then later George's father and two of his brothers drowned when their schooner Julia was lost at sea in 1935.
-Ted Kearon, another cousin, would be lost while commanding a midget submarine during the attack on the German Battleship Tirpitz in WWII.
+Captain George Kearon, a first cousin to William, would follow as captain of De Wadden, serving for a short time before moving to the Julia, handing captaincy to his son, also named George.
+The Kearon family was plagued by tragedy, having lost two cousins at sea in WWI, then George's transfer with his son leading to his own demise as well as two of his brothers when the Julia was lost at sea on or around February 21st 1931 after departing Greenock for Newhaven with a cargo of pig iron on the 17th of the same month.
+Ted Kearon, another cousin, would be lost while commanding a midget submarine during the attack on the in WWII.
 George Kearon was succeeded by Victor Hall, Richard Hall's son, and would become her longest serving captain, spanning the years between 1932 and 1952; and he would also go on to help accumulate much of the information that the Merseyside Maritime Museum has on the vessel later.
 Her next captain was named James Hagan, one of the best known Arklow schoonermen, previously commanding ships including the barque Cupicia and the schooner Happy Harry.
 Her final captain under Arklow ownership would be Bobby Price, serving until the schooner gave way to modern motor coasters and was sold into private ownership in 1961.

 Final years of service (1961–1984)

-Terry E. McSweeney (1968–1972)
+Terry E. McSweeney (1961–1972)

-De Wadden was sold to Mr. Terry E. McSweeney in Dublin in 1968, who would use her as a houseboat.
-She ended up at Long Loch, near Blairmore, Argyll, Scotland, around 1972, and was left there at anchorage, held by two large anchors, one up forward and one aft, and a rope tied to a tree.
+De Wadden was sold to Scotland to an unknown owner for a fee of £8,000 in 1961, where after bringing a cargo of cars to Greenock, she would be sold again to Terry E. McSweeney, a Dublin man, who converted her to a houseboat, with possible plans for becoming a passenger vessel however this never materialised.
+She ended up at Long Loch, near Blairmore, Argyll, Scotland at anchorage, held by two large anchors, one up forward and one aft, and a rope tied to a tree.
 Her hull was covered in rust caused by rainwater, and paint was peeling from the masts and deckhouses.
 Marine growth covered the bottom, hiding corrosion.
-She would often take to the bottom until Terry would sell her off to an old friend named Kenneth Kennedy, a local of Dunoon who had helped sail her up to the Clyde from the Solway when Terry had bought her.
+She would often take to the bottom until Terry would sell her off to an old friend named Kenneth Kennedy, a local of Dunoon who had helped sail her up to the Clyde from Siloth-on-Solway when Terry had bought her.